 Some Jews view it as a definite boon.
 Such Christians view themselves as Jewish allies, notably because they are strong supporters of Israel.
 Their level of admiration and support is indeed remarkable when measured against other iterations of Christianity, historically and today.
 For multiple Israeli Prime Ministers, among others, this fact is reason enough to embrace the trend.

 Others view Jewish affinity Christians as a solution to shrinking Jewish populations.
-Activist organizations, like Kulanu, work with communities that claim Jewish descent— however those ideas originated — to teach more orthodox forms of Judaism.
-Their goal is to foster halachic conversions and possibly aliyah to Israel.
-In a forum I recently edited, anthropologists suggest that Jewish affinity, and the possibility of immigration, may appeal to marginalized Christian communities, for example in Papua New Guinea or Ethiopia.
+Activist organizations, like Kulanu, work with Jewish affinity Christian communities that are exploring giving up Jesus.
+Kulanu assists them to develop forms of Judaism that could lead to full integration as mainstream Jews.
+Among other goals, it fosters halachic conversions and possibly aliyah to Israel. forum I recently edited, anthropologists suggest that Jewish affinity, and the possibility of immigration, may appeal to marginalized Christian communities, for example in Papua New Guinea or Ethiopia.

 It raises questions about the legal and political viability of Israel’s Law of Return.
 Cases can be tricky, as attested by debates about the Lemba in southern Africa, who claim to be a lost tribe of Israel.
 Can DNA testing “prove” Jewishness?
 Did oral traditions about biblical Israel predate the spread of charismatic Christianity in the community or not?
 For Lemba spokespeople, this chicken-and-egg question is irrelevant: what matters is how they perceive themselves today.
 They can be culturally Jewish and religiously Pentecostal.
 Can and should the state of Israel manage such claims?